caoimhemoriarty/sandyspalace/_posts/2025-08-12-6-Month-Thoughts-on-Takumi.md

 <div>
 <p>
-<a href="https://sandyspalace.ie/2025/03/09/Say-Hi-To-Takumi-The-Toyota-GT86.html">Takumi</a> was bought 6 months ago, integrated into Ireland with wallet-annihilating speed, and has been enjoying his new life (hopefully).
+<a href="https://sandyspalace.ie/2025/03/09/Say-Hi-To-Takumi-The-Toyota-GT86.html">Takumi</a> was bought 6 months ago, integrated into Ireland with wallet-annihilating speed, and has been enjoying his new life (hopefully).<br><br>

 He grabs loads of attention still.
 The car scene in Ireland is dire.
 It's not just that nice cars are expensive - <i>everything</i> is expensive.
 So a modded GT86 is more of a head-turner than it has any right to be.
 This wouldn't even be worthy of a sniff in Britain.<br><br>